CrafterKnight/Crafter/README.md

 - The current version only parses changelogs from the main website, so any ForgeWurst changes will be missing from the "Changes" section.

-- The current version lists changes in the wrong order.

 ## Things to add

 **Disclaimer:** I'm not promising to add any of these things.
 They are just ideas that I think would be feasible and useful.
 Feel free to make a PR if you want to add any of this.

 - Also parse ForgeWurst changelogs for the changes table.

-- Sort changes by version before generating the table.

 - Auto-generate data for all types of settings.
 Currently missing:
   - BlockSetting